Futur-Tech/Grandstream-HT813/README.md

     Life Line Mode: Auto
     NTP Server: 2.fr.pool.ntp.org

 If you want to debug your HT813, then you might want to setup syslog.
-You can use to small software to setup a syslog server for Windows with a nice GUI. https://github.com/MaxBelkov/visualsyslog/tree/v1.6.4
+You can use this software to setup a syslog server for Windows with a nice GUI. https://github.com/MaxBelkov/visualsyslog/tree/v1.6.4

 ### FXS Port